 Vicodin and Percocet are two powerful prescription pain medications.
-Vicodin contains hydrocodone and acetaminophen, and Percocet contains oxycodone and acetaminophen.
+Vicodin contains hydrocodone and acetaminophen.
+Percocet contains oxycodone and acetaminophen.
 Read on for an in-depth comparison of these two medications, including how well they work, how much they cost, and what side effects they may cause.

-They work by interfering with how pain signals are sent through your central nervous system (CNS) to your brain.
+Opioids work by interfering with the way pain signals are sent through your central nervous system (CNS) to your brain.
 This reduces the pain you feel and makes movement and everyday activities easier.

 Both Vicodin and Percocet come in brand-name and generic versions.
 The brand-name versions come in tablet form.
-The generic versions of either drug come in tablet and liquid forms.
+The generic versions of come in tablet and liquid forms.

 - Vicodin tablets: 300 mg of acetaminophen with 5 mg, 7.5 mg, or 10 mg hydrocodone